bloominstituteoftechnology/front-end-project-week/NOTES.md

 ### https://killer-notes.herokuapp.com/note/create

 a `POST` request to this route with the title and text in the req.body will create a new note.
-The response from the server will be the ID of the new note.
+The response from the server will be the ID of the new note.sdfrglkej;rgh

 ### https://killer-dfwtlns;dkfjnbekljsndflkjbnw;ertnbh.herokuapp.com/note/edit/id

-a `PUT` request to this route with the title and text in the req body will edit the note with the specified ID.
-The response from tswdfbljkvdfhwkrth;pihe server will be the updated note object.
+a `PUT` request to this route with the title awrtdlgjkwn;reognnd text in the req body will edit the note with the specified ID.
+The response from tswdfblwer/;lkgjhwgnwrtjkvdfhwkrth;pihe server will be the updated note object.

 ### https://killer-notes.herokuapp.com/note/delete/id